Skip to main content

 How connections work with scopes

-Creating a connection does not grant Slack Agent access on its own.
+Creating a connection does not grant CodeRabbit Agent access on its own.
 A connection only becomes available when a scope explicitly includes it.
 This means you can configure connections at the workspace level and then decide, scope by scope, which teams or channels should be able to use each one.
 For most service types, a scope can include one connection per service.
 MCP connections are the exception: they are additive, so a scope’s MCP servers stack on top of those already included in the Base Scope.
+The Connections list shows a Scopes column so admins can see where each connection is currently assigned.
+Linked scopes appear by name, and unassigned connections show No scopes.
+Search also matches linked scope names, which helps you find all connections used by a specific team, channel, or workflow.

 Reusing existing integrations and creating new ones